CoScale/docs/_docs_installation/cli/installation.md

 ---
 layout: page
 title: CLI Installation
+description: Instructions on how to install the CoScale command line interface.
 ---

 To install the CoScale command line interface we provide two different methods.
 You can: